What Is a Pre-Execution Authority Gate?

 4. Sealed evidence for every decision

-• who / where / what / how fast / consent anchors
+• who / where / what / how fast / authority-or-consent anchors

 • short human-readable rationale

-Artifacts live in tenant-controlled, append-only audit storage and are shaped for regulators, insurers, and internal oversight — without exposing prompts or internal rules.
+Artifacts are designed for tenant-controlled audit retention and review and are shaped for regulators, insurers, courts, and internal oversight — without exposing prompts or internal runtime details.

 If those four are missing, you don’t have a pre-execution authority gate.